minorgod/adaptive-images/readme.txt

  - Also, many thanks to my good friend and colleague Antonis Zachopoulos for the countless times that he provided ideas and debugging hints.

-Thank you for using the plugin and, please, do let us know how it works (or doesn't work) for you.
+Thank you all for using and testing the plugin and, please, do let us know how it works (or doesn't work) for you.
 We love comments and creative feedback!